UCF Logo (University of Central Florida Logo)

 UCF Logo History

-For the role of the university mascot, Charles Millican proposed Citronaut – an image combined from orange and an astronaut (after the name of the district where the university is located).
-But he did not take root, being unclaimed.
-Therefore, in 1969, it was announced that new options for the role of a mascot were being put forward.
+For the role of the university mascot, Charles Millican proposed Citronaut – an image combined from an orange and an astronaut (after the name of the district where the university is located).
+But he did not take root, as he was unclaimed.
+Therefore, in 1969, it was announced that new options for the mascot role were being considered.
 The search went on for over a year.
-They ended in 1970 when nurse Judy Hines suggested using Vincent the Vulture, which was an unofficial sign.
-In 1971, the students chose and approved the sports teams’ mascot.
+They ended in 1970, when nurse Judy Hines suggested using Vincent the Vulture as an unofficial sign.
+In 1971, the students chose and approved the mascot for the sports teams.
 They became the Knight of Pegasus (Knightro).
-In total, there were several emblems in the history of the university.
+In total, there were several emblems in the university’s history.

 Old